 Your mountain horizons will be immediately expanded… and maybe it will leave you wanting more.

 There are so many onsens in Hakuba and some might be more to your liking than others.
 Some are like a day spa and some are minimalistic and traditional.
-For first-timers, the thought of visiting an onsen can be confronting, this luxury 3-day experience is designed to give you a half-day on snow then your guide will help you choose an onsen based on your preferences, teach you the onsen etiquette, drop you off and be waiting to pick you up when you are done.
+For first-timers, the thought of visiting an onsen can be confronting, this guided experience is designed to give you a full day on snow followed by a visit to a traditional onsen.
+Your guide will help you choose an onsen based on your preferences, teach you the onsen etiquette, drop you off and take you back to your acommodation at the end of the day.

 Some of the best onsens might not be located right by your accommodation, so this is an excellent opportunity to get away from the crowds and experience the real Hakuba.

 Their broth will make your heart skip a beat and they serve out generous lashings of the local speciality; Hakuba pork.
-Unfortunately, they are not located near any of the normal accommodation areas so you will need a driver to take you there… but trust us it will be worth it.
+Unfortunately, they are not located near any of the typical accommodation areas so you will need a driver to take you there – but trust me it will be worth it.

-The Hakuba Highland Hotel is not a place that I commonly hear many people staying at, mostly because it is situated on the opposite side of the valley to where all the skiing is.
-But this is precisely what makes it such a fantastic onsen – perched up high with an expansive view of all the peaks of the Hukubadake mountain range.
+Although the Hakuba Highland Hotel is not a place that I commonly hear many people staying at (mostly because it is situated on the opposite side of the valley to where all the skiing is), its onsen is perched up high with an expansive view of all the peaks of the Hukubadake mountain range.
+Its more remote location is precisely what makes it such a fantastic place to unwind.

 The onsen has an outdoor option, plus a number of indoor baths, but the view from the outdoor pool is breath-taking.
-No matter where you explored that day you will be able to see the runs you skied whilst watching the afternoon light fade away.
+No matter where you have been exploring that day, you will likely be able to see the runs you skied whilst watching the afternoon light fade away.

 In true alpine style, outdoor experiences in the snow should always be accompanied by a warming beverage.
-You will be fitted with warm snowshoes, then led by your guide you will wander through the serenely calm forest breathing in the fresh mountain air and taking in the light through the trees.
+You will be fitted with warm snowshoes and then led by your guide through the serenely calm forest breathing in the fresh mountain air and taking in the light through the trees.
 Once you’ve worked up an appetite, you will arrive at a table dug into the snow; laid out with hot fondue and steaming cups of hot sake or hot chocolate.
-Imagine spending a white Christmas eve with your family doing this?
+Imagine this on a white Christmas Eve with your family!

 The Hakuba Valley is the largest ski area in Japan and there are lots of ways to find the real heartbeat of the place if you know someone in the know… you know?
-Give the team at Mabey Ski a call to design a trip where your imagination is truly the limit.
+Speak to one of Mabey Ski’s Japan specialists to design a trip where your imagination is truly the limit.